-To shift into neutral, return the throttle lever to the closed position, apply the clutch, and then repeatedly depress the shift pedal until it stops.
+To shift into neutral, release the throttle lever, apply the clutch, and then repeatedly depress the shift pedal until it stops.

 When it stops, it will be in first gear.
-Raise the pedal slightly to reach the neutral position.
+Raise the pedal slightly to reach the neutral position, and then release the clutch.

-1. Shift pedal

-2. Neutral position
+Shift pedal Neutral position